SergioLuisCardoso/SergioLuisCardoso/README.md

   Be very welcome to my Github profile!
 - I’m  Sergio Luis Cardoso and I live in São Paulo.
-- I'm interested in everything that involves Technology.
+- I'm interested in everything that involves Technology and Developer.
 - I have knowledge in Javascript, HTML, CSS, NodeJs, ReactJs, Bootstrap, Wordpress and Java.

 <br><br>